stephenplusplus/gcloud-common/authentication/readme.md

-# Authorization
+# Authentication

 It's easy to get authorized and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.

 ## On Google Compute Engine

-If you are running this client on Google Compute Engine, we handle authorization for you with no configuration.
+If you are running this client on Google Compute Engine, we handle authentication for you with no configuration.
 Just be sure when you [set up the GCE instance][gce-how-to], you add the correct scopes for the APIs you want to access.

   * **All APIs**
     * `https://www.googleapis.com/auth/cloud-platform`